 When I lost my beloved recipe book in the flood, I started keeping my recipes electronically in the Notes app on my phone.
 When I found a recipe I really liked, I would type it or copy and paste it into a separate note on my phone.
 I would create a new note each week for my actual meal plan.
 That worked, too.
 But it didn’t keep my recipes organized as neatly as I would have liked.
 I needed some sort of system for them.

 Now each week, I plan using a template that I copy and paste into a new page that is titled with that week’s date.
 The template changes every now and then.
 Right now I have two.
 One is for weeks I have class and the other is for no class weeks.
 It includes lunch for my FIL 2 days a week.
 Providing lunch is the least I can do for all he does for us.
-Under the actual meal plan, I copy and paste all the recipes I will be using for the week for dinner…we take leftovers for lunch and have very simple breakfasts.
+Below the actual meal plan, I copy and paste all the recipes I will be using for the week for dinner…we take leftovers for lunch and have very simple breakfasts.
 It seems tedious, but the entire process from planning to finishing preparing the grocery list takes less than 20 minutes.
 If there is a holiday or we are planning a party, I’ll create a separate meal plan page for that just to keep myself organized.
 It also makes it easy to look back year-to-year to see what I did.
 I can copy the entire event to the current plan.
 Think Thanksgiving…I’m not changing up my menu all that much.

 I grab my reuseable bags from TJ Maxx, Marshall’s or Home Goods and off I go to Aldi.
 The bags are adorable, big, super sturdy, and just 99¢.
 You cannot beat that.
 If I can’t get it (or a reasonable substitute) at Aldi, I’ll head to Mariano’s.
 I can usually do all my grocery shopping including travel time in about 60 minutes even with two stops.
+You can even do grocery delivery or pick up!

 It took some initial set up to get going.
 I am sure there are easier methods out there.
 But it works for me.
 I get a lot of my recipes from friends and family.
 I run across a bunch on Facebook for friends’ posts or a meal planning group I am in.
-And I follow a favorite blogger who creates almost all Aldi meals plans.
+And I follow a favorite blogger who creates almost all Aldi based meals plans.
 You should check her out…MashUp Mom.
 We have been trying all sorts of new foods since I started following her.
 We’ve loved pretty much everything she’s posted.

 I like to plan my meals for the following week by Thursday.
 I try to shop on Fridays on my way home from work.
 I’m typically by myself and not too terribly late leaving school.
 This gives me a little extra time by myself before the kids descend on me for the weekend.
 This week, I planned with a glass of wine…because spring break and wine is good.